joycezemitchell/bequant/README.md

 ```

 ## Database Configuration
-Open configration.json and update the
+Open configration.json and update the following with your credential

 ```bash
 {